awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-updating-stacks-changesets-view.md

 1. Choose the name of the change set that you want to view\.

-   The AWS CloudFormation console directs you to the change set's details page, where you can see the time the change set was created, its status, the input used to generate the change set, and a summary of the changes\.
+   The CloudFormation console directs you to the change set's details page, where you can see the time the change set was created, its status, the input used to generate the change set, and a summary of the changes\.
 ![\[The details page for the change set.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/console-nested-stacks-change-sets-details.png)

-   In the **Changes** section, each row represents a resource that AWS CloudFormation will add, modify, remove, or show the status of dynamic\.
+   In the **Changes** section, each row represents a resource that CloudFormation will add, modify, remove, or show the status of dynamic\.
-   + **Add** \- AWS CloudFormation creates a resource when you add a resource to the stack's template\.
+   + **Add** – CloudFormation creates a resource when you add a resource to the stack's template\.
-   + **Modify** \- AWS CloudFormation modifies a resource when you change the properties of a resource in the stack's template\.
+   + **Modify** – CloudFormation modifies a resource when you change the properties of a resource in the stack's template\.
-   + **Remove** \- AWS CloudFormation deletes a resource when you delete a resource from the stack's template\.
+   + **Remove** – CloudFormation deletes a resource when you delete a resource from the stack's template\.
-   + **Dynamic** \- AWS CloudFormation cannot determine the exact resource change action from the nested stack's template\.
+   + **Dynamic** – CloudFormation can't determine the exact resource change action from the nested stack's template\.
 **Note**
 A modification can cause the resource to be interrupted or replaced \(recreated\)\.
 For more information about resource update behaviors, see [Update behaviors of stack resources](using-cfn-updating-stacks-update-behaviors.md)\.